-d.
-Don’t forget to promise to be faithful, forgive and protect each other.
+Include important aspects: Don’t forget to include promises to be faithful, forgive, and protect each other.
 These are essential elements in a strong and lasting marriage.

 Now here are a sample of what Rev. Ed and Rev Lorelei use: